Buserelin (Suprefact ®)

 Buserelin is a hormonal therapy drug that is used to treat prostate cancer.
 This information is best read with our general information about prostate cancer.
 You will see a cancer doctor or nurse regularly while you have this treatment so they can monitor its effects.

 Hormones are substances produced naturally in the body.
 They act as chemical messengers and help control the activity of cells and organs.
-Hormonal therapies work by interfering with the production or action of particular hormones in the body.
+Hormonal therapies interfere with the way hormones are made or how they work in the body.

-Buserelin is given as an injection under the skin (subcutaneously) three times a day for the first week.
-The injection can be given by your GP, district nurse or at your local hospital.
+For the first seven days, buserelin is given as an injection under the skin (subcutaneously) three times a day.
+The injection can be given by your GP, practice nurse or at your local hospital.
 Some men, or their partners, are taught how to give it themselves.